AesterFF/Eva-Continued/README.md

   - A hassle free and highly automated post install to install gpu drivers, build both default and bare services/drivers scripts, disabling hidden powersaving, disabling security mitigations which harm performance, setting DSCP values and exclusive fullscreen for your games via a simple script & much much more
   - Less telemetry compared to the standard windows operating system
   - Reducing system latency & increasing 0.01% FPS lows
-  - Generally a snappy, consistent & responsive environment which will reward your highly optimized bios & physical setup.
+  - Generally a snappy, consistent & responsive environment which will reward your highly optimized bios & physical setup

 ### Important